Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Method

 In our implementation, we use a frozen, well-trained VLLM as an intrinsic evaluator that evaluates the validity of an answer $A$ given its context.
 This is formulated as a single-step binary classification task over $\mathcal{Y} = \{\textsc{Yes}, \textsc{No}\}$.
 Rather than relying on absolute likelihoods, we characterize the extent to which the textual query $Q$ modulates the model's judgment regarding the validity of the answer $A$.
 This design draws inspiration from established methodology~\cite{Ethayarajh2021UnderstandingDD} that uses conditional V-information to evaluate the semantic quality of instances via pointwise mutual information estimates.

 The overall CVS prompt construction and pipeline are illustrated in Figures~\ref{fig:method:prompt} and~\ref{fig:method:overview}, respectively, with detailed prompt templates provided in Appendix~\ref{Templates}.
 For binary predictions, we directly use the model’s output probabilities for $\{\textsc{Yes}, \textsc{No}\}$ without additional softmax normalization.
+Since different answer-token choices and prompt templates may affect the resulting model-assigned probabilities, we examine the sensitivity of CVS to these design choices in Appendix~\ref{app:prompt_sensitivity} to assess its robustness.

-\subsubsection{Conditional Affirmation Shift}
+\paragraph{Conditional Affirmation Shift}

 We measure the modulation of confidence induced by the query $Q$.
 Specifically, we compute the probability of the token `\textsc{Yes}' under two conditions: the full context $(I,Q,A)$ and a reduced context where the query $Q$ is removed.
 We formalize this comparison as the \textit{Conditional Affirmation Shift} ($\text{CVS}_{\textsc{Yes}}$), defined as the logarithmic ratio: